Probabilistic Load Forecasting Based on Adaptive Online Learning: Introduction

 Most conventional techniques for load forecasting obtain single-value forecasts based on offline learning.
-Such techniques can be classified in three main groups: techniques based on statistical methods (e.g., \ac{LR} \cite{narx}, autoregressive moving average (ARMA) \cite{pappas:2008, huang:2003}, autoregressive integrated moving average (ARIMA) \cite{amjady:2001}, and seasonal autoregressive integrated moving average (SARIMA) \cite{sarima, sarima1}), techniques based on artificial intelligence (e.g., deep learning \cite{deep}, neural networks \cite{hippert:2001}, and \ac{SVM} \cite{svm, narx}), and techniques based on weighted combinations of several forecasts \cite{hybrid, hybrid2, senjyu:2005}.
+Such techniques can be classified in three main groups: techniques based on statistical methods (e.g., \ac{LR} \cite{narx}, autoregressive moving average (ARMA) \cite{pappas:2008, huang:2003}, autoregressive integrated moving average (ARIMA) \cite{amjady:2001}, and seasonal autoregressive integrated moving average (SARIMA) \cite{sarima, sarima1}); techniques based on machine learning methods (e.g., deep learning \cite{deep}, neural networks \cite{hippert:2001}, and \acp{SVM} \cite{svm, narx}); and techniques based on weighted combinations of several forecasts \cite{hybrid, hybrid2, senjyu:2005}.
 Existing techniques that obtain probabilistic forecasts are based on offline learning, while those based on online learning obtain single-value forecasts.
 Current probabilistic methods are based on \ac{GP} \cite{gp} and \ac{QR} \cite{quantilRegression, wang2018conditional}.
-Online learning methods adapt to dynamic changes in consumption patterns by adjusting offline learning algorithms.
-In particular, such methods retrain regularly the static models of conventional techniques such as ARMA \cite{arma}, update the weights in combined forecasts \cite{combine}, or update the functions in the additive model \cite{adaptivelr}.
+Current online learning methods adapt to dynamic changes in consumption patterns by adjusting offline learning algorithms.
+In particular, such methods retrain regularly the models of conventional techniques such as ARMA \cite{arma}, update the weights in combined forecasts \cite{combine}, or update the smoothing functions in additive models \cite{adaptivelr}.

-In this paper, we present techniques for \ac{APLF} that can harness changes in consumption patterns and assess consumption uncertainties.
-Specifically, the main contributions of the paper are as follows: \begin{itemize} \item We model the data using \acp{HMM} and develop online learning techniques for \ac{APLF} that update \ac{HMM} parameters recursively. \item We develop sequential prediction techniques for \ac{APLF} that obtain probabilistic forecasts using the most recent \ac{HMM} parameters. \item We describe in detail the efficient implementation of the steps for online learning and probabilistic prediction in \ac{APLF} method. \item We quantify the performance improvement provided by the methods presented in comparison with existing load forecasting techniques under multiple scenarios. \end{itemize}
+In this paper, we present techniques for \ac{APLF} that can harness changes in consumption patterns and assess load uncertainties.
+Specifically, the main contributions of the paper are as follows: \begin{itemize} \item We model the data using \acp{HMM} and develop online learning techniques for \ac{APLF} that update \ac{HMM} parameters recursively. \item We develop sequential prediction techniques for \ac{APLF} that obtain probabilistic forecasts using the most recent \ac{HMM} parameters. \item We describe in detail the efficient implementation of the steps for online learning and probabilistic prediction in \ac{APLF} method. \item We quantify the performance improvement provided by the method presented in comparison with existing load forecasting techniques under multiple scenarios. \end{itemize}